You may review the related courses listed at the bottom of the page.

 Survey of European high modernism, focusing on the avant-garde, Stalinism, fascism, and popular culture.
-Prerequisites: HST 014 or HST 016.
+Prerequisite: HST 014 or HST 016.

 Ian Grimmer ()